MicrosoftDocs/sdk-api/sdk-api-src/content/fsrmreports/nn-fsrmreports-ifsrmpropertycondition.md

 The property condition specifies the classification property in the file to test.
-When the file management job runs, it gets the value of the classification property and uses the comparison operator to compare the value of the specified classification property (see the <a href="https://docs.microsoft.com/previous-versions/windows/desktop/fsrm/ifsrmpropertycondition-name">Name</a> property) to the condition's value (see the <a href="https://docs.microsoft.com/previous-versions/windows/desktop/fsrm/ifsrmpropertycondition-value">Value</a> property).
+When the file management job runs, it gets the value of the classification property and uses the comparison operator to compare the value of the specified classification property (see the [Value](/windows/win32/api/fsrmreports/nf-fsrmreports-ifsrmpropertycondition-get_value)a> property).
 If this condition  and all the other specified conditions for the job are met, FSRM can expire the file or call the custom action if it is defined.